louparker/random-music-quiz/README.md

 ## Deployment

-The site was developed in my own environment, I used VSCode as my code editor of choice & regularly used Git through a VSCode extension to commit and push changes to the project.
+The site was developed in my own environment, I used VSCode as my code editor of choice & regularly used Git through a VSCode extension to commit and push changes to the repository.
 I decided to use VSCode over Gitpod (as I have used in previous projects and as is recommended by Code Institute) since I am quite comfortable with using it and the Git extension made it very easy to incorporate version control and regular commits into my workflow.
 It is also a very widely used professional IDE which encourages me to spend as much time with it as I can now while I am still learning.
 The steps to deploy the project onto GitHub Pages from its GitHub repository are listed below.

 1. Log in to GitHub.
 2. Select louparker/random-music-quiz from the list of repositories to the left of the screen.